Antony-SS/Forta-Bot-Practice/challenge_one/README.md

 ## Description

-This agent detects when the Nethermind
+This agent detects when Nethermind deploys or updates a Forta Bot

 ## Supported Chains

-- Ethereum
+- Polygon
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent

-- FORTA-1
+- FORTA-BOT-UPDATE
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a transaction comes from Nethermind's wallet address that contains the agentUpdate function call

-  - Severity is always set to "low" (mention any conditions where it could be something else)
-  - Type is always set to "info" (mention any conditions where it could be something else)
-  - Mention any other type of metadata fields included with this alert
+- FORTA-BOT-CREATE
+  - Fired when a transcation comes from Netherminds wallet address that contains the createAgent function call

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- 0x72482c5bddd5ee333e177caf8cd4056a8eee83b74cdcc4218b8fa707854e66f4 (bot creation with id: 64235728982376409709439139978057092858568305508934039865220382119682812608133)